(scroll down for answers about resident relocation plan)

 - The first Saturday of the month – 9 am to Noon.

-In the new year (2018), we will begin having more community meetings, so please look out for further notices about those!
+As we move into 2022, we will begin having more community meetings, so please look out for further notices about those!
 We look forward to your involvement throughout the process.

 1. When Mary Ellen McCormack is being redeveloped, will I (as a current resident) have to move?